awslabs/fargatecli/README.md

 Environment variables can be specified via the --env flag.
 Specify --env with a key=value parameter multiple times to add multiple variables.

+Security groups can optionally be specified for the task by passing the --security-group-id flag with a security group ID.
+To add multiple security groups, pass --security-group-id with a security group ID multiple times.
+If --security-group-id is omitted, a permissive security group will be applied to the task.

+By default, the task will be created in the default VPC and attached to the default VPC subnets for each availability zone.
+You can override this by specifying explicit subnets by passing the --subnet-id flag with a subnet ID.

 ##### fargate task info

 ```console